keypom/keypom-docs/docs/Concepts/welcome.md

 sidebar_label: 'Home'
 ---
 # Concepts
 Welcome to the concepts section of Keypom's developer documentation.
-Here you'll learn all about Keypom!
+Here you'll learn all about Keypom.

 ## Major Concepts